JaggedIntelligence/NotesRepo/AI-concepts/AI-Workflows-with-A2A-and-MCP.md

-# AI Workflows with A2A and MCP protocals
+# Building AI Workflows with A2A and MCP protocals

 ### 1. Building Scalable, Self-Orchestrating AI Workflows with A2A and MCP (DEV415)